 - Business Registrations and Occupancy Permits

-As of March 2011 Zoning Regulation 10.4 was adopted to require new businesses coming in to town to register their business and to obtain a Certificate of Occupancy prior to the opening of the business.
-All existing businesses are also being asked to register their business with the town.
+Zoning Regulation 10.4 requires new businesses coming into town to register their business and to obtain a Certificate of Occupancy prior to opening the business.
+All existing businesses must also have their business registered with the Town.
 Please use the attached form for registering your business.
-This will help the town to compile a list of businesses in the Town of Tilton for the town web site.

 - Landlord Affidavit

 Per RSA 540:1, the following affidavit is required to be filed with the Town Clerk.
-There is a fee of $15.00 per affidavit.
-For more information please see the RSA definitions.
+There is a fee of $20.00 per affidavit.